What is FASD?

 - Explain that FASD is caused by prenatal exposure to alcohol

 - Explain that their brain works a bit differently.
 Highlight that your child has many strengths too and that FASD is just one part of them.
 Use storybooks, pictures, and other visuals to help you explain FASD

 - You may need to repeat the discussion many time and give more information as your child gets older

 - Explain FASD to your child’s siblings and possibly their friends.
 Explaining FASD to other children can help them accept your child and understand why they sometimes act differently

 - Reinforce that FASD is not their fault

 FASD is beginning to be more recognized and accommodated in schools.
 However, this recognition is new, and some schools may be more aware than others about FASD.
 When working with the school, present yourself as a resource who will make things better for the child and easier for the teacher.
-Encourage the school to consult with you to plan ahead to avoid issues and if challenges arise.
-(FASD Waterloo Region, 2013c)
+Encourage the school to consult with you in the planning process to put accommodations in place, and thus prevent further difficulties.
+(FASD Waterloo Region, 2013)

 - Introduce yourself to the school, administrative team, and any new teachers before your child begins school or a new school year

 - Ask for a transition planning meeting to discuss your child’s unique strengths and challenges and what has worked to accommodate them in the past and what supports may be accessed at the school

 - Help teachers to understand that the goal with your child is interdependence (independence may not be a reasonable goal for your child) and to carefully monitor the level of support they need